 - and the 3rd level where the projection room is located.

-We advise you to start with the original Bayeux Tapestry, on the first level with the audio guide.
-This will allow you to better understand the explanations and the links with the art objects exposed on the other two levels.
-A souvenir store is located at the exit of the museum.
+We advise you to start with the original Bayeux Tapestry, on the first level with the audioguide.
+This will enable you to better understand the explanations and links with the works of art on display on the other two levels.
+A souvenir store is located just outside the museum.

 The Bayeux Tapestry Museum with children

-With children in strollers or baby carriers, you can easily enjoy the museum!
-It is an instructive place that will delight both young and old with the various art objects, statues, manuscripts and historical explanations.
+With children in strollers or baby carriers, you’ll be able to enjoy the museum with ease!
+It’s an instructive place that will delight young and old alike, with its various objets d’art, statues, manuscripts and historical explanations.

-The detail that makes the difference for your children?
-The free audio guide also offers adapted commentaries for “juniors” in French and English!
+The detail that makes all the difference for your children?
+The free audioguide also features commentaries adapted for “juniors” in French and English!

 If you are going there in a stroller with young children, you can use the PMR access on rue de Nesmond indicated on the sign and the elevators within the museum.